 Occupational Therapy (OT) can help your child find ways to adjust to everyday activities that match your child’s needs.
 OT can help a child with Down syndrome learn self-care skills such as getting dressed, writing, using a computer, and eating.
 In order to help learn these skills, an occupational therapist may offer tools that can increase your child’s independence, such as using special silverware that is easier to grip.

-As a holistic treatment center, Ascent Children’s Health Services proudly offers other therapeutic interventions designed to meet all the needs of your child.
+As a holistic treatment center, Ascent Children’s Health Services in Arkansas proudly offers other therapeutic interventions designed to meet all the needs of your child.
 These may include:

 - Sensory rooms